 Raid your pantry for some cookies.
 I’ve used both Oreos and leftover Thin Mints from the Girl Scouts.
 Place them in the bottom of the pan and then pour the brownie batter on top.
 Bake as directed and enjoy the extra surprise on the bottom!

-You could use any one of these upgrades, or even combine a few!
+You could use any one of the upgrades above, or even combine a few!
 Here are some ideas:

-Do you have any go-to ways to make boxed brownie mix better?
+Do you have any go-to hacks for boxed brownie mix?
 I’d love to hear them in the comments below!